 We decided to use the name Matouwac Research Center because Johannes De Laet, one of the founders of the Dutch West Indies Company, published De Novis Orbis (see attached image) in 1624, which refers to the aboriginals inhabiting the eastern end of Long island.
 His book was published only four years after the establishment of the Plymouth colony in Massachusetts and fifteen tears before Lion Gardiner set foot on Long Island.
 De Laet refers to the “savages” who inhabited a great cape 12 miles west of Block Island as the Matouwacks.
 He identifies their land as Fishers Hook or Cape de Baye, whose modern name is Montauk Point.

 Some historians refer to a Matouwac or Metoac Confederacy (changed in later books to Montauk Confederacy).
 In our opinion, the concept of a confederacy of “tribes” on Long Island formed to defend themselves against the “fierce” mainland tribes is of colonial origin.
-From a native perspective, we believe that a single nation occupied the Long Island territory – and they had nothing to fear from other nations until the European conquerors arrived and destroyed the balance of power that served the Algonquians of the North-east for thousands of years.
+From a native perspective, we believe that a single nation occupied the Eastern Long Island territory – and they had nothing to fear from other nations until the European conquerors arrived and destroyed the balance of power that served the Algonkians of the North-east for thousands of years.
 For research purposes we will call this Long Island native nation, Matouwac